 - You start/stop a claim based on a disability.

 If you have to make a new claim for Universal Credit because of a change in circumstances, transitional protection is not available for you.
 This means you could receive more or less than you do with your legacy benefit.

 Your old benefits will stop once you claim Universal Credit.
-If you currently claim Housing Benefit, however, you will be paid for an extra two weeks after you make your claim to avoid the risk of rent arrears while waiting for your first Universal Credit payment.
+If you currently claim Housing Benefit, Income Support, Income-based JSA or Income-related ESA you will recieve an additional two week payment at your current rate.

 Moving to Universal Credit if your circumstances don't change